-LLC Facility Name Ownership Interest Date of Consolidation 653 Town Center Phase II Summerlin Hospital MOB II 98% First quarter of 2004(a) Palmdale Medical Properties Palmdale Medical Plaza 95% Fourth quarter of 2007(b)
+Ownersnip Date of LLC Facility Name Interest Consolidation 653 Town Center Phase II Summerlin Hospital MOB II 98% First quarter of 2004(a) Palmdale Medical Properties Palmdale Medical Plaza 9 5% Fourth quarter of 2007(b)

-- (a) This MOB has a master lease provision that is scheduled to expire on September 30, 2010; therefore, beginning in the fourth quarter of 2010, we anticipate this MOB will no longer be deemed a variable interest entity and will be accounted for on an unconsolidated basis pursuant to the equity method. - (b) Newly constructed facility that was completed and opened during the third quarter of 2008.
+- (a) This MOB has a master lease provision that expired on September 30, 2010; therefore, beginning in the fourth quarter of 2010, this MOB will no longer be deemed a variable interest entity and will be accounted for on an unconsolidated basis pursuant to the equity method. - (b) Newly constructed facility that was completed and opened during the third quarter of 2008.
 The master lease threshold on this MOB has not yet been met and is not expected to be met in the near future.